-There are times when you are confronted by documents that contain a lot of relevant and irrelevant information, and you have to scan through all of it yourself to extract the most relevant parts.
+There are times when you are confronted by unstructured documents that contain a lot of relevant and irrelevant information, and you have to scan through all of it yourself to extract the most relevant parts.
 Imagine if this tedious task could be automated such that you become capable of extracting only desirable information from a document without having to work at all.
-With Artificial Intelligence influencing almost all spheres of life today, this dream of high-quality data extraction has now become a reality with unstructured data extraction tools.
+With Artificial Intelligence influencing almost all spheres of life today, this dream of high-quality Information extraction from documents has now become a reality with unstructured data extraction tools.

-Information Extraction using artificial intelligence tools has been an area of extensive research.
+Information Extraction from documents using artificial intelligence tools has been an area of extensive research.
 Three methodologies that have been used for information extraction are:

 As the name suggests, the rule-based method utilizes specific rules for extracting the text out of a given document.
 Rule-based information extraction is most commonly used for semi-structured web pages.
 To use the rule-based method for information extraction, the system should first learn the rules of the syntactic or semantic barriers of the given text.
 It basically means learning the rules that can help in identifying the boundaries of the given text.